MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-was855-summary.png" alt-text="Screenshot of an IBM WebSphere Application Server summary." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-was855-summary.png":::

 1. The installation process should finish without errors.
 For **Which program do you want to start?**, select **None**.
+Then select **Finish**.

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-was855-installation-complete.png" alt-text="Screenshot of completed package installation for IBM WebSphere Application Server." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-was855-installation-complete.png":::

-1. Select **Finish**.
-If the WebSphere Customization Toolbox appears, close it.
+1. If the WebSphere Customization Toolbox appears, close it.
 Close IBM Installation Manager.

 1. Back in the shell from which you started IBM Installation Manager, verify the correct installation path by using the following command to test for the existence of the Profile Management Tool: